-New development in Stradbroke parish shall be focused within the settlement boundary of Stradbroke village and on the site allocations in Policies STRAD15 to STRAD19 as identified on the Proposals Map.
+New development in Stradbroke parish shall be focused within the settlement boundary of Stradbroke village and on the site allocations in Policies STRAD16 to STRAD20 as identified on the Proposals Map.

-The Plan provides for a minimum of 230 dwellings to be built in the period 2017 to 2036 and the following sites are allocated for development:
+The Plan provides for a minimum of 130 dwellings (184 including permissions already granted from 2016) to be built in the period 2016 to 2036 and the following sites are allocated for development:

-- Land north of Laxfield Road (32 to 45 dwellings) - Land east of Farriers Close (25 to 35 dwellings) - Land south of New Street (43 to 60 dwellings) - Land south of Mill Lane (75 dwellings) - Land at Grove Farm (44 dwellings as per planning permission ref.
+- Land north of Laxfield Road (32 to 45 dwellings) - Land east of Farriers Close (25 to 35 dwellings) - Land south of New Street (43 to 60 dwellings) - Land south of Mill Lane (up to 75 dwellings) - Land at Grove Farm (44 dwellings as per planning permission ref.
 3774/16)